Translate

 685/3-XZ Mirage 2000D EC03.
 003 'Ardennes'

-Wfu.
+Status: Wfu.

-F-ZBEG/39 Canadair CL-415 (Sécurité Civille).
+F-ZBEG/39 Canadair CL-415 (Sécurité civile).

-"Active"
+Status: "Active"

 E101/8-NQ Alpha Jet A ET002.
 008 'Nice'

 E134?8-MA Alpa Jet-A ET001.
-008 'Saintonge' both arriving from their home base at Cazaux.
+008 'Saintonge', both arriving from their home base at Cazaux.

 515/2-FT Mirage 2000B/-5 02.
 002 'Côte d'or'

-This aircraft was to be seen stored at Chateaudun on the "German runway".
+Status: This aircraft was stored at Châteaudun on the "German runway".

 61/CH Mirage 1VP 01.
-091 'Gascogne' up from Mont de Marsan.
+091 'Gascogne' up from Mont-de-Marsan.

 MM6286/46-51 C-130J Hercules Itaf.
 Support aircraft for the Frecce Tricolori.